vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 </pre>

-This `neighbors` field is inverted by Vespa content node process, so that a query for `where neighbors contains "4"` would retrieve vector 8 and expose it to Vespa ranking.
+This `neighbors` field is inverted by Vespa content node process, so that a query for `where neighbors contains "4"` would retrieve vector 8 and expose it to Vespa ranking framework.

-The integer weight represent the closeness to the centroid id.
+The integer weight represent the closeness of vector 8 to the centroid id.
-Closeness is the inverted distance, low distance means higher closeness.
+Closeness is the inverted distance, lower distance means higher closeness.
-The original `float` closeness value returned from the `HNSW` search is scaled to integer weight by multiplying with a constant and rounded to the closest integer.
+The original `float` closeness value returned from the `HNSW` search is scaled to integer representation by multiplying with a constant and rounded to the closest integer.

 The document processor clears the incoming `vector` field and instead creates